 Of the four types of teeth- incisors, canines, premolars, and molars- premolars and molars in need of a root canal will generally be referred to an endodontist.
 This is due to the fact that these two types of teeth generally have multiple roots.
 These roots add a layer of complexity to the procedure.

 Additionally, root canal systems can vary widely in terms of complexity.
 Unlike the number and type of teeth, the depth and position of canals can be quite unique.
 In cases of a particularly deep or oddly positioned canal, again an endodontist is the choice to handle the treatment.

 Get the Dental Care You Need From Advanced Endodontics Today

 When you’re ready to take care of your root canal and dental needs, look no further than Advanced Endodontics.
 Our experienced and knowledgeable doctors have the skills and resources.
 We can handle any dental issue you’re facing, no matter how complicated.
 Even if you suffer from dental anxiety or have a low pain tolerance, no need to worry.
-Our friendly staff and welcoming environment ensure that you’ll be as comfortable as possible through any procedure we perform.
+We have 5 locations in Orlando, Clermont, Lake Mary, Winter Park and Port Orange, and our friendly staff ensure that you’ll be as comfortable as possible through any procedure we perform.
 Contact us at Advanced Endodontics today to schedule your appointment.